 How do I Start a New Task?

-A new task can be created in a Project by pressing the 'Create' button and selecting 'Task' and 'Create New'.
+A new Gorilla Task can be created within a Project by pressing the 'Create' button and selecting 'Task' from the dropdown menu.

-You will use this name when adding your task to an experiment or searching for it in your library.
-It is also the name people will see if you share your task with them, so it's important that they would be able to recognise it easily too!
+You will use this name to identify your Task in your project.
+It is also the name people will see if you collaborate or send your Task with someone, so its important that they would be able to recognise it easily too!

 What is the Task Builder?

 The Task Builder allows you to assemble your task from both prepared and customisable components and to populate the content of each trial by specifying the content in a spreadsheet.
 You may recognise this principle from similar tools such as E-Prime.
 There is a very high degree of flexibility on the design of displays which you have complete control over!

 Importantly, you do not have to touch a single line of code!
 The majority of classic reaction time experiments can be built in the Task Builder.